 I live right on Table Rock Lake (as you probably know since I’m always Instagramming lake sunsets) but it’s been ages since I’ve seen it from the perspective of being out on the water instead of standing on the shore.

 Thanks to Silver Dollar City Attractions for inviting me to check out the Showboat Branson Belle!
 I received a complimentary dinner cruise in exchange for sharing my experience with you guys.
+Some links on this page may be affiliate links, which help to support this site at no extra cost to you.
+These go a long way in helping me to bring you first-hand experience and reviews!

 I’m a fan of dinner shows when you’re visiting a city like Branson for two big reasons: